differentnischal-art/rock-bee-colony-monitoring-Project-/honeymoney/HoneyBee_Final/README.md

 -  **AI-Powered Detection**: Integrated MobileNetV2 model for real-time verification of honeybee colonies.
 -  **Smart Geolocation**: Automatic GPS capture with reverse geocoding to identify precisely where a colony is found.
 -  **Dynamic Safety Guidelines**: Tailored "DO's and DON'Ts" based on location type (Buildings, Farms, Cliffs, etc.).
--  **Emergency Response**: Instant access to regional bee-emergency helplines.
+-  **Emergency Response**: Instant access to regional bee-emergency helplines based on the location
 -  **Research Dashboard**: Secure admin panel for data visualization and report management.
 -  **Modern UI**: A premium, mobile-responsive "Golden Harmony" interface using glassmorphism.